PlayerRishi/upgraded-octo-memory/README.md

 # 🌐 PiCraft Plugin

 A lightweight, zero-bloat Paper/Spigot plugin for PiCraft Season 2 that adds a clean player report system, simple staff tools, and a /rules command that reads from a separate rules.txt file.
-Plays nice with LuckPerms, CoreProtect, and DiscordSRV.
+Works nicely with LuckPerms, CoreProtect, and DiscordSRV.

-**Vibe: Vanilla-first.
-Tools when you need 'em.
-No nonsense.**

 ## ✨ Features